-(h) Beginning with the July 1, 2020, actuarial valuation, the existing actuarial deficiency, prior to reflecting any new gains or losses as of July 1, 2020, such as those due to investment experience, differences between actual and expected contributions, demographic experience, and changes to actuarial assumptions, shall continue to be amortized as required by subsections (c) and (e) of this section: Provided, That on July 1, 2020, and each successive annual valuation date thereafter, the annual impacts on the funding deficiency due to: (i) New gains or losses on assets and liabilities; and (ii) changes in actuarial assumptions, shall each be amortized over a closed period of 15 years, thereby creating layers of amortization bases rather than amortizing the entire actuarial deficiency over the same single and decreasing period: Provided, however, That impacts on the funding deficiency due to plan changes shall be amortized over closed five year periods.
-The management of these amortization bases by the actuary should entail the consideration, at least every five years, of whether to implement strategies, such as the synchronization of certain amortization layers, to help avoid volatility to the sum of the amortization payments July 4, 2025 Page 5 of 6 §8-22-20 generally resulting from the expiration of charge and credit layers at different times.
-The required contribution shall be determined each plan year as described above by the actuary retained by the oversight board, based on an actuarial valuation reflecting actual demographic and investment experience and consistent with the Actuarial Standards of Practice published by the Actuarial Standards Board.
+(g) Beginning with the July 1, 2020, actuarial valuation, the existing actuarial deficiency, 147 148 prior to reflecting any new gains or losses as of July 1, 2020, such as those due to investment 149 experience, differences between actual and expected contributions, demographic experience, 150 and changes to actuarial assumptions, shall continue to be amortized as required by subsections 151 (c) and (e) of this section: Provided, That on July 1, 2020, and each successive annual valuation 152 date thereafter, the annual impacts on the funding deficiency due to: (i) New gains or losses on 153 assets and liabilities; and (ii) changes in actuarial assumptions, shall each be amortized over a 154 closed period of 15 years, thereby creating layers of amortization bases rather than amortizing 155 the entire actuarial deficiency over the same single and decreasing period: Provided, however, 156 That impacts on the funding deficiency due to plan changes shall be amortized over closed five 157 year periods.
+The management of these amortization bases by the actuary should entail the 158 consideration, at least every five years, of whether to implement strategies, such as the 159 synchronization of certain amortization layers, to help avoid volatility to the sum of the 160 amortization payments generally resulting from the expiration of charge and credit layers at 161 different times.
+The required contribution shall be determined each plan year as described above 162 by the actuary retained by the oversight board, based on an actuarial valuation reflecting actual 163 demographic and investment experience and consistent with the Actuarial Standards of Practice 164 published by the Actuarial Standards Board.